scuzzydude/appmem/doc/API_Implementation_notes.md

   - appmem_kd.c      : Interface to the appmemk emulation (ioctl).
   - appmem_net.c     : Network target interface.
   - appmem_pack.c    : Packet interface (net and MMIO appmemk packet)
+  - appmem_virtd.c   : Virtual Device (user mode emulation) interface.

+* /am_targ
+ Target Client software.
+  - am_target.c      : Target implementation.
+Ideally, this should be a good template for any type target, but for now, it UPD packet based.

+* /appmemk
+ Appmem.ko Kernel Emulation Device implementation.
+  - appmemk.c - Driver entry point and command handler.
+  - am_k_sock.c - Kernel mode socket driver (incomplete).
+* /inc
+  - headers (need better organization here, work in progress and subject to change).
+  /inc/ut-hash
+  - ut-hash from http://troydhanson.github.com/uthash/, thanks to Troy Hanson for easy to use and simple hash implementation.
+This by am_assca.c, and modified slightly from original to work in kernel.

+* /win
+   helper code for Windows build.
+I'm not distributing any makefiles or project files for windows, it only works with the user mode stuff, and since my primary target device will require a kernel driver, I may stop testing this at any time.
+However, if anybody is interested I can tell you how I build it.